 - My symptoms increase and the day we move to London (a hugely exciting adventure!) my doctor calls to tell me to find a specialist immediately as I have Ulcerative Colitis, an Inflammatory Bowel Disease and must be treated urgently.
 This news is about to take my life down a surprising road.

-- By the end of the year, I’m signed off work for two months and realize I can no longer work in a wild startup environment so spend time considering what my dream job can look like.
-I decide to work for a charity settling on the NSPCC, which supports victims of child abuse, something I know a lot about, unfortunately.
+- By the end of the year, I’m signed off work for two months and realize I can no longer work in a wild startup environment so spend time considering what my dream job could look like.
+I decide to work for a charity, settling on the NSPCC, which supports victims of child abuse, something I know a lot about, unfortunately.

 2001 – Age 24